KaranSinghBisht/Space-Frontend/README.md

 # Space-Frontend
 Frontend for a forums based website

+# Aim
-This will be Forums based Site where people can post their Story and like have a place to share their thoughts and opinions.
+Space-Fronten will be forums based website where people can post their stories and share their thoughts and opinions.

 This repository focuses only on the front end part.

+# License
+Space-Frontend is works with open-source community and has License under [MIT](https://github.com/KaranSinghBisht/Space-Frontend/blob/main/LICENSE)